The Neanderthal Man

-The Neanderthal Man is a 78-minute, 1953 American black-and-white science fiction film produced independently by Aubrey Wisberg and Jack Pollexfen, as Global Productions Inc., from their own original screenplay.
+The Neanderthal Man is a 1953 American science fiction horror film produced independently by Aubrey Wisberg and Jack Pollexfen, as Global Productions Inc., from their own original screenplay.

 It starred Robert Shayne, Richard Crane and Joyce Terry, was directed by E. A. Dupont, and was originally distributed in the United States by United Artists Corp.
 Beverly Garland, in a supporting role, appears here in her first feature film under her new stage name (previously she went by the name of Beverly Campbell and made her screen debut as a supporting actor in the 1949 film noir classic D.O.A.).

 Plot

 At home in California's High Sierras, Prof. Clifford Groves hears glass breaking and looks up in fear from his book, Neanderthal Man and the Stone Age.
 He finds his lab window smashed and the room wrecked.
 The noise awakens his adult daughter Jan.
-Groves sends her back to bed, telling her that he does not like anyone in his workspace and informing her that he has to attend to business.
+Groves sends her back to bed.

-Meanwhile, Mr. Wheeler spots a huge tiger while hunting.
+Meanwhile, Mr. Wheeler spots an unusually large tiger while hunting.
 That night at Webb's Cafe, the locals tease him.
 "Three times the size of a mountain lion and got the tusks the size of an elephant- it ain't natural," says Danny.
 Game Warden George Oakes comes in.
 Wheeler leaves, and Charlie Webb tells him Wheeler's story.
 Driving home, a sabretooth tiger jumps onto Oakes' car.
 He scares it off by honking the car's horn.

-Oakes and Sheriff Andy Andrews make plaster casts of the giant tiger's footprints.
+Oakes and Sheriff Andy Andrews make plaster casts of the animal's footprints.
 Oakes takes one to Dr. Ross Harkness in Los Angeles.
-Oakes eventually convinces the incredulous Harkness that the cast is real.
+Oakes eventually convinces Harkness that the cast is real.
 Harkness says he will drive up that weekend to investigate.

 When Harkness stops at Webb's, waitress Nola Mason introduces him to Ruth Marshall, who is on her way to see her fiancé, Groves, but is stranded because her car has broken down.
 Harkness drives her to Groves's house, where Jan tells them that Groves is in LA speaking before the Naturalist's Club.

 Groves lectures the club on his theory that Neanderthal man was more intelligent than "modern man" because Neanderthals had bigger brains.
 The club members scoff at him and demand proof.
 Groves responds with insults.
 The chairman adjourns the meeting, telling Groves not to return.
 Groves angrily says to the empty room that he will show them proof if that is what they want.

 Jan invites Harkness to stay at their house.
-A grouchy Groves complains about Harkness being there at breakfast, but Ruth insists that he remain.
+Groves complains about Harkness being there at breakfast, but Ruth insists that he remain.
 Oakes arrives, and he and Harkness head out to look for the sabretooth.
 They find it and kill it, but Harkness says he fears there are others.